Maybe, maybe not. I am afraid to be contradicting the reason for our genesis and eventual existence.

 In this post, we delve only into the first question and seek some answers.
 But, first a quick refresher on mutual action plans.

 A mutual action plan (MAP) is a non-binding shared document between the buyer and seller to drive alignment towards an end goal with clear responsibilities and timelines.
 The MAP is owned by the seller.
 It is a best practice to improve the odds of creating value.
 Unfortunately, MAPs slip to become internal compliance checklists for selling teams.
 The BuyerAssist blog has argued before for calling mutual action plans, mutual success plans.
 From a buyer's perspective, MAP becomes a compelling asset if it focuses on their outcomes and the action plan to get to their outcomes.
 But by design MAPs end when the contract is signed.
 That is why MAPs see very little adoption by the buyer and by extension the seller.
-Here is a little perspective on the challenges confronting mutual action plans.
+Here is a little perspective on the mutual action plan challenges.

 The raison d'etre for mutual actions plans is ‘buyer success.’
 Nothing else matters.
 It is indispensable for mutual success plans to deliver value to customers/buyers.
 The biggest challenge mutual action plans face is - not difficult to guess - adoption.
 The Gartner mutual action plan mayhem blog also called out this challenge.
 Gartner says, “It’s hard enough to achieve seller adoption.
 With mutual action plans, you have to hit an adoption “triple”: the seller, the buyer, and the sales manager.”